01 Jul What Have You Done Today to Make You Feel Proud?

 Next was the Overall Achievement Award.
 This was presented to:

-- This learner has achieved the most academically in the shortest time
+- Michael has achieved the most academically in the shortest time

-- This learner is in year 11 so has a positive progression to make beyond school
+- Michael is in year 11 so has a positive progression to make beyond school

-- This learner has independently developed strategies to cope calmly through troubled times
+- Michael has independently developed strategies to cope calmly through troubled times

-- This learner has trusted our staff from day one, he works well for them and is popular in equal measure with staff, learners and visitors!
+- Michael has trusted our staff from day one, he works well for them and is popular in equal measure with staff, learners and visitors!

 - Well done Mikey!